mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `query_classifier_cache_size`

-If present, enables and specifies the maximum size of the query classifier cache.
+Specifies the maximum size of the query classifier cache.
+The default limit is 40% of total system memory.

-If the query classifier cache has been enabled, MaxScale will, after a statement has been parsed, store the classification result using the canonicalized version of the statement as the key.
+When the query classifier cache has been enabled, MaxScale will, after a statement has been parsed, store the classification result using the canonicalized version of the statement as the key.

-When the classification result for a statement is needed, MaxScale will first canonicalize the statement and check whether the result can be found in the cache.
+If the classification result for a statement is needed, MaxScale will first canonicalize the statement and check whether the result can be found in the cache.
 If it can, the statement will not be parsed at all but the cached result is used.

 The configuration parameter takes one integer that specifies the maximum size of the cache.
 The size of the cache can be specifed as explained [here](#sizes).

 ```
 # 1MB query classifier cache
-query_classifier_cache=1MB
+query_classifier_cache_size=1MB
 ```

 Note that MaxScale uses a separate cache for each worker thread.
-So, the total amount of memory used at most by the cache is obtained by multiplying the size specified here, with the number the worker threads used.
+So, the total amount of memory used at most by the cache is obtained by multiplying the size specified here, with the value of `threads`.

 ##### `log_unrecognized_statements`